ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 ## On-Board JTAG debugger

-The reference platform from above includes an additional CPU which then serves as a dedicated JTAG debugger.
+The reference platform from above includes an additional **on-board** CPU which serves as a dedicated JTAG debugger.

 Any of the STM32F103 family of processors will work for this, for example: